freekrai/directus-fly/README.md

 So let's push the local branch `main` to remote, triggering the workflows.

 Once all the checks are passed, and the deployment is complete

+### Logs

+You can check the logs using the command `flyctl logs` from the project directory, containing the `fly.toml` file in the project's root.
+You can also check the logs from the console by visiting [fly.io/apps](https://fly.io/apps).

+### Console

+You can also log in to the remote console using the `flyctl ssh console` command.

+### Connecting to your database

+The sqlite database lives at `/data/database/data.db` in your deployed application.

+You can connect to the live database by running `flyctl ssh console -C database-cli`.